FolaisSK/CC201/labs/4_IntroOpenShift/instructions.md

 Congratulations!
 You have completed the lab for the fourth module of this course.

 > **Note:** Please delete your project from Openshift Console & SN labs environment before signing out to ensure that further labs requiring the use of OpenShift console run correctly.
-To do the same, click on <a href='https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/cc201/labs/4_IntroOpenShift/oc___snlabs_proj_deletion.md.html'>Link</a>
+To do the same, click on this <a href='https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/cc201/labs/4_IntroOpenShift/oc___snlabs_proj_deletion.md.html'>link</a>

 ## Changelog